abdelrhman-hamdy/YoutubeWatch/README.md

 - [Run the Application](#run-the-application)

 ## Introduction
-YoutubeWatch is a serverless application created on AWS.
-It simply checks every hour a list of given favourite youtube channels and see if a new video has been uploaded, if any , it publish a message to a SNS topic, which as a result sends emails for each new uploaded video to its subscribers
+YoutubeWatch is a serverless application created on AWS that periodically checks a list of favorite YouTube channels for new video uploads.
+If a new video is detected, it publishes a message to an SNS topic, which in turn sends emails to subscribers notifying them of the new video.
+Because it is a serverless application, it does not require the provisioning or management of servers, and instead leverages AWS services to handle the necessary infrastructure and scaling.
 <p align="center">
 <img  src="https://user-images.githubusercontent.com/69608603/224564330-b8d91840-f17f-4da9-88fb-e41a149c95b9.png" alt="centered image" height="400">
 </p>